Allen Lazard Player Prop Bets for NFL Week 17 | Green Bay vs. Minnesota 1/2/2022

 Matchup vs. Minnesota

-- Against the Vikings, Lazard has averaged 27 receiving yards per game in his four career matchups, 14.5 fewer than his over/under for Sunday's game.
+- Lazard has averaged 27 receiving yards per game in his four career matchups against the Vikings, 14.5 fewer than his over/under for Sunday's game.

-- Lazard has caught a touchdown pass versus the Vikings once, but did not have multiple TDs in that game.
+- Lazard has caught a touchdown pass against the Vikings once, but did not have multiple TDs in that game.

-- The 269.7 yards per game the Vikings are conceding through the air makes them the NFL's 28th-ranked pass defense.
+- The 269.7 yards per game the Vikings are giving up through the air makes them the NFL's 28th-ranked pass defense.

-- At 1.7 passing TDs conceded per game, the Vikings defense is ranked 24th in the league.
+- The Vikings have surrendered 26 touchdowns through the air (1.7 per game).
+They are 24th in the league in that category.

 Recent Performances